Send money in 29 currencies

 Cashback on hotel bookings

 As in the UK, you can use a debit card to make ATM withdrawals, purchases over the counter and get cash out using EFTPOS in New Zealand.
-Most of the debit cards available to British people will charge an additional fee for currency conversion when you transact in New Zealand dollars.
-There’s also the international ATM withdrawal fee to think about too.
+Many UK debit cards will charge an additional fee for currency conversion when you transact in New Zealand dollars.
+There’s also the international ATM withdrawal fee to think about.
+However, some debit cards waive these fees so it pays to shop around and compare your options.

-If you want to apply for a credit card to use overseas, start by looking at the credit cards we’ve listed in the comparison table.
-Look out for cards that don’t charge a currency conversion fee when you’re transacting in a currency other than British pounds.
-Some cards also offer up to a number of interest-free days when you pay your balance in full before the end of the statement period, which could help you save on interest costs.
+If you want to apply for a credit card to use overseas, look for cards that don’t charge a currency conversion fee when you’re transacting in a currency other than British pounds.
+Most credit cards also offer a grace period of up to 56 days where no interest is charged if you pay your balance in full before the end of the statement period.
 Some credit cards also offer complimentary travel insurance, which could save you the time and money you’d need to organise your own.

 There are drawbacks too, however.
-There are a number of fees on the front and back end, such as international ATM withdrawal fees, card issue fees, initial load fees and reload fees.
+There are a number of fees you may have to pay, such as international ATM withdrawal fees, card issue fees, initial load fees and reload fees.
 Some travel cards even charge for inactivity.

 Traveller’s cheques have been replaced by other travel money products such as debit cards, credit cards and travel money cards.
 A cheaper way to get cash in New Zealand is to make an ATM withdrawal.
 This is especially so if your card provider has a relationship with the bank that owns the ATM.
 The main advantage of traveller’s cheques is they can be replaced if they’re lost or stolen, and only you can cash them.
 The card schemes (Mastercard, for example) give you a money-back guarantee if you’re the victim of card fraud.
 This means traveller’s cheques are often more hassle than they’re worth.